ehzhang/nunchuck/README.md

 You can play our multiplayer MarioKart demo by navigating to http://nunchuckjs.com/snes in any desktop browser.

 Use your phone as a controller by navigating to http://nunchuckjs.com on a mobile browser, then selecting "GAMEPAD."
 You will then be able to use the arrowkeys to select a character.
-Tilt your phone down to select.
+Tilt your phone down or press "B" to select.

 Tilt left or right to steer, and tilt forwards and backwards to accelerate and decelerate, respectively.
 Press A to use items.